Cardboard is such a versatile material, and it turns out, it is surprisingly strong.

 Cardboard is a very common item, used at home and at businesses everywhere.
 It’s renewable, and easy to recycle and transport.
 In fact, businesses generate most of the estimated 31.4 million tons of corrugated cardboard discarded each year.
 The good news is almost 80 percent of these boxes are recycled.
 It’s time to move far beyond just boxes in our look at innovative every day items made from cardboard.

-The Cascades ThermaFresh provides a unique portable alternative to the plastic or Styrofoam cooler.
-Made from 70% recycled cardboard, it is lined with a waterproof coating that makes it weatherproof and reusable.
-The outer shell of the camping cooler is composed entirely of Forest Stewardship Council (FSC) certified cardboard, while the inside insulating shell is made of paperboard covered with a metalized film liner.
+The Planet Cooler provides a unique portable alternative to the plastic or Styrofoam cooler.
+Made of a corrugated box, it is lined with a waterproof coating that makes it weatherproof and reusable.
+The inside insulating shell is environmentally friendly and comes in at an overall comparable price.
 Who would have thought that cardboard could be utilized in this way?
 Plus it is much easier to recycle than plastic or polystyrene.

 How about a full functioning desktop workstation computer made out of cardboard?
 Recompute is the world’s only Full Life Cycle Designed PC.
 Rest assured, cardboard is incredibly strong when configured correctly.
 For those of you with doubts, the Recompute team has put over 800 lbs (363 kg) on a Recompute case with no problems!
 A solid ventilation system keeps the cardboard cool, and the system has undergone tons of quality testing.